-- 1. In-band security messaging (SME-1), - 2.
-Signaling-based security two-way messaging, with a fall-back to in-band security messaging (SME-2), - 3.
-Signaling-based security two-way messaging for the pt-mpt ADD PARTY message (SME-3).
+1. In-band, three-way messaging (SME-1),

+- 2. Signaling-based, two-way messaging, with a fall-back to in-band security messaging (SME-2), - 3.
+Signaling-based, two-way messaging for the point-to-multipoint ADD PARTY message (SME-3).

 Table 6 specifies the sections required for compliance with each profile.
 The implementation shall be compliant with the mechanisms specified in the referenced mechanism section.
-Note that the initial connection in a pt-mpt call is accomplished using SME-2.
+Note that the initial connection in a point-to-multipoint call is accomplished using SME-2.
 SME-3 is defined only for subsequent ADD PARTY messages.